Naoghuman/Incubator/Lib-Tile/README.md

 ### Lib-Tile-TransparentTextures-Images<a name="LiTiTrTeIm" />

-The library `Lib-Tile-TransparentTextures-Images` contains all images from the tileset `Transparent Textures` and the loader `TransparentTexturesTileLoader` which allowed the developer to load a single [Tile] image.
+The library `Lib-Tile-TransparentTextures-Images` contains all images from the tileset `Transparent Textures` and the loader [TransparentTexturesTileLoader] which allowed the developer to load a [Tile] image from the enum [TransparentTexturesTile].

-In the examples from this library is also an example how to load only `xy` [Tile] images, so that's not necessary to include the hole library (which size is momentary 13MB) in an application.

 For more informations and examples plz see the [ReadMe from Lib-Tile-TransparentTextures-Images].